noiseprotocol/noise_spec/noise.md

     "ss")`.
 (An additional `"psk"` token is introduced in [Section 9](pre-shared-symmetric-keys), but we defer its explanation until then.)

-A `HandshakeState` responds to the following methods:
+A `HandshakeState` responds to the following functions:

   * **`Initialize(handshake_pattern, initiator, prologue, s, e, rs, re)`**:
     Takes a valid `handshake_pattern` (see [Section 7](#handshake-patterns)) and an